ToolVS

 Who Should Choose What?

-You have multiple front-end clients (iOS, Android, web) with different data needs, your front-end teams frequently need new data combinations that require new REST endpoints, or you are building a data-rich application like a social network or marketplace.
-Companies like GitHub, Shopify, Twitter, and Airbnb use GraphQL for exactly these reasons.
+You have multiple front-end clients with different data needs, your front-end teams frequently need new data combinations, or you're building a data-rich application like a social network or marketplace.
+GitHub, Shopify, and Airbnb use GraphQL for exactly these reasons.

 Is GraphQL or REST better for APIs?

 REST is better for most APIs — simpler, cacheable, and universal.
 GraphQL is better for applications with multiple clients and complex data requirements.
-Use REST by default; add GraphQL when you hit its specific pain points (over-fetching, multiple client types).
+Use REST by default; add GraphQL when you hit specific pain points like over-fetching.

 Is GraphQL harder than REST?